paddy-r/PSD-Analyser/README.md

 - Clone the repository or download files individually
 - (Python) Import into your Python environment or import into MATLAB
   - Ensure all the necessary packages listed in the *Dependencies* document are installed in your environment
+  - Instructions for creating a miminal environment in which *PSDAnalyser* can be run is provided in *env_setup.txt*, using the *Anaconda* distribution of Python (details [here](https://www.anaconda.com/))
 - (MATLAB) Import each function and class individually
-  - Run the *import_all.m* script in MATLAB and all the necessary functions and classes will be installed
+  - Run the *import_all.m* script in MATLAB and all the necessary functions and classes will be installed (**to be completed**)

 ## Detailed guide

 **How *PSD Analyser* works**

-The *PSD Analyser* app creates a user interface for loading, interacting with and saving PSD data.
-However, the hard work is done by the *psd_analyser* object, which can be used without the app and contains some functionality not available in the app (see below).
+The app (*PSD-Analyser*) creates a user interface for loading, interacting with and saving PSD data.
+However, the hard work is done by the *PSDAnalyser* class within the *psd_analyser* library, which can be used without the app and contains some functionality not available in the app (see below).

 **Summary of *PSD Analyser* functionality**